lipetsk-digital/HomeLibraryAI/README.md

 ![GPT models comparison](images/model_comparison.png)

 1. We found two best models to use: `Gemini Flash 1.5` and `Gemini Flash 2.0` by Google.
 They are the cheapest and allways right.
 2. `Gemini Flash 2.5` is yet on preview stage and have errors.
 Normal version of this model, once returned answer not on book language.
-And thinking version saw if a hallutination of ISBN field - but where are no such field on book, published in 1983.
+And thinking version get an hallutination on ISBN field - but where are no such field in book, published in 1983.
 3. `Gemini Pro 1.5` is the good model, but a little expensive.
 Early I use its cheaper instance `Gemini Pro Vision Preview` - but Google closed it at May 2025
 4. `Claude 3 Opus`, `Claude 3.5 Sonnet` and `Clause 3.7 Sonnet` by Anthropic are good, but fantastic expensive models.
 5. OpenSource `Gemma 3` by Google showed the worst result, as well as `Llama 3` by Meta.
 6. Surprisingly good result get `Llama 4 Maverick`.
 It is a little slow, but you can run it on your own server, and do not pay for using GTP's for more!
 A good option, if you don't have a money but have one free NVidia H100 GPU-card.
 7. `GPT-4 Turbo` by OpenAI failed this test.
 But all other OpenAI's models works fine.
-It is advisable to use only `GPT-4o Mini` model.
-It is equivalent in price to `Gemini Pro 1.5` model. `GPT-4o` and `o4` by OpenAI are too expensive.
+8. I recommend to use only `GPT-4o Mini` model by OpenAI.
+It has an equivalent in price to `Gemini Pro 1.5` model.
+The models `GPT-4o` and `o4` by OpenAI are too expensive.

 Resume: In my production I will use `Gemini Flash 1.5` model.